abrcheng/SharePointOnlineQuickAssist/Documents/SearchSpecificDocument.md

 * The affected library/list's Nocrawl is enabled
 * The DispForm.aspx of the affected library/list is missing
 * The affected document is having no major version
+* Crawl log of the document (need to grant permssion according to https://docs.microsoft.com/en-us/sharepoint/set-crawl-log-permissions)
+* All managed properties of the document if the doucment can be searched
+* All crawled properties of the document if the doucment can be searched